danmbrown/city-of-whispers/Magistrate.md

 ### Have the city betray them
 Knowledge of the city can be more powerful than knowing magic.
 But the city serves no one but itself.
 Just when a character thinks they can be too clever, when they think their intimacy with the city will get them out of a jam is just when the city reveals it has other plans.

-### Give them a Secret
+### Give them a secret
+Secrets are powerful implements in the City of Whispers, but they can betray you as soon as aid you.
+In the game, secrets are represented by [Insights](Lists.md#secrets) about Ties.
+That is, the kind of thing you know about a specific person, like their romantic connections or criminal history.
+Giving someone a secret is a double-edged sword.
+It's too valuable to give up but too effective not to use.

 ### Make offers they can't refuse
 Operating in a city means constantly entertaining new opportunities.
 Street smarts is just staying out of trouble even when it looks too good to be true.
-But some offers, no matter how much they stink,
+But some offers, no matter how much they stink, offer rewards that might solve a problem, or even make them go away.

 ### Take them to a new neighborhood
 Unfamiliar neighborhoods present their own challenges.
 Generally, city-dwellers have enough street smarts and geographical knowledge to navigate even a new neighborhood comfortably.
 In the game, lack of a connection to the neighborhood can put the characters at a disadvantage.
 New neighborhoods also give you an opportunity to engage the players in further shaping the city, potentially adding new aspects.

 ### Reveal a mysterious aspect of the city
 Even well-known neighborhoods offer opportunities to reveal some previously unknown denizen, landmark, or resource.
+And with every mystery comes an opportunity–one that can help them reach their goals faster–or a challenge–one that inevitably stands in the way of their goal.

 ### Issue a request from an unlikely place
 Perhaps they receive a commission from someone who shouldn't be familiar with the character's work.
 Perhaps they are contacted by a rival faction, or a faction with substantially more resources than their own.
 Perhaps the character's estranged and long-lost family member emerges suddenly.
 And all these folks aren't merely asking for help: they need that character and no one else.

 ### Reveal unwanted attention from the public, a rival faction, or a powerful person
 ### Reveal an unwelcome truth
 ### Turn their move back on them
-### Separate them
 ### Give an opportunity that fits their abilities
 ### Show a downside to their connection to the city
 ### Offer an opportunity, with or without cost
 ### Tell them the requirements or consequences and ask
+### Disrupt someone's routine